chewtoys/dotfiles-1/README.md

 This will create symlinks for config files in your home directory.

 You can safely run `./install.sh` multiple times to update.

+I use bash and several other files from [jfrazelle/dotfiles](https://github.com/jfrazelle/dotfiles)